FP-22-23/java-term-project-IMora04/README.md

 This class is a factory of the main type Accident, which is used to create objects of the type Accidents by reading CSV files.
 It does so with the following methods:

 - *parseLine(String line)*: Given a String (Usually, a line of the CSV file read), it returns an object of the type Accident, by using the 1st constructor defined in `Accident.java`.
-- *readFile(String route)*: Given the route of the CSV file as a string, it converts the information contained into an object of the type Accidents.
-It uses the previous method for each line, and then stores every Accident in the container type.
+- *readFile(String route)*: Given the route of the CSV file as a string, it converts the information contained into a List of Accidents.
+It uses the previous method for each line, and then stores every Accident into the List.
+- *readFileContainer(String route)*: Using the previous method, this reader converts the information contained in the CSV into individual Accidents, then into a List of Accidents, and then into a container type Accidents.

 ### Container type - Accidents

 This is a container type that stores objects of type Accident.

-It has just one **property**: *accidents*, of type List<Accident>, gettable.
+It has just one **basic property**: *accidents*, of type List<Accident>, gettable.
 Is the list of the accidents stored.

 **Constructors**:

 * **C1**: The first constructor creates an empty Accidents object.
-* **C2**: The second constructor receives a collection of Accidents as parameter, and returns an Accidents object containing all the elements in the collection received.
+* **C2**: The second constructor receives a collection of accidents as parameter, and returns an Accidents object containing all the elements in the collection received.
+* **C3**: The third constructor now receives a stream of accidents, and returns an Accidents object containing all the elements in that stream.

 **Equality criterion**: Two Accidents objects are equal to each other if they contain the same accidents.
 Repetition or position stored is not taken into account.